Australian Horse Racing

 The TAB operates parlay betting which allows the punter to combine some quality wagers into an all up combination.
 The number and types of combinations are almost endless and limited only by your selection skills and betting expertise.
 It is a truly valuable betting tool for the punter looking for some form of multiple betting.

 Again stress the word “quality”.
-Rule number one, do not take random selections in parlay bets as your chances of winning are minimal simply because the odds are better.
+Rule number one, do not take random selections in parlay bets as your chances of winning are minimal.
 Only take your best selections and couple them together.

 |Formula 1:||No nothing to do with motor car racing, a Formula One bet is basically the same as a win, place or quinella bet.
 In other words do not take a Formula One bet as there is no advantage.|